Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

 - How to make an herbal tincture using fresh and dried herbs: Part 2

 - How herbal tinctures compare when using fresh and dried herbs

-In the sixth week, we’ll wrap things up and come back around to how simpling helps us develop one’s herbal intuition.
+In session six, we’ll wrap things up and come back around to how simpling helps us develop one’s herbal intuition.
 We’ll also finish the week off with our last herbalist interview of the course with folk herbalist Kiva Rose Harden!

 We will cover: